 We start homeschooling with the best of intentions, educate our children.
 But how does a homeschool mom make it work?
 How do you keep the house clean, get meals on the table and homeschool your child?
 Balancing it all is not easy but you can do it.
+Balance as a homeschool mom is important but super hard to find, and to maintain.
+You just have to find your homeschool mom balance.

 Balancing it all as a Homeschool Mom